FredericHamel/Xvnc-cli/README.md

 $ sudo make install
 ```

-This is recommanded to install the script in the same prefix as TigerVNC.
-The install prefix
-can be specified as an environment variable.
-The following command need to be run as root.
-This
+You can specify an alternative prefix when running `make` through environment variable.
+The following
-will install the script in /usr/bin
+command will install Xvnc-cli in /usr/bin.
 ```sh
 $ PREFIX=/usr make install
 ```